jhonoryza/jhonoryza/README.md

 # Hi there 👋

-I developed some open-source project in here, some of them php library or a mobile or desktop apps.
+I developed some open-source project in here, some of them php library, mobile or desktop apps.

 On its own, open-source doesn't pay the bills.